G-EDM/G-RBLevo/README.md

+# Premature release with some bugs
+    This code has some bugs I noticed after looking deeper into the process.
+    The fast digital reading is noisy.
+    It is already fixed and there will be an update soon!

 # G-RBL - A three axis motion control software for electrical discharge machining

     "Doing Wire EDM in your shop and on your tabletop,